 Blue Card EU

-Basis of the EU Blue Card is a directive of the European Union, Directive 2009/50/EC on the Blue Card.
-The EU Blue Card is granted for the benefit of highly qualified third-country nationals staying in the EU.
+Basis of the EU Blue Card is a directive of the European Union, Directive 2009/50/EC on the Blue Card and latest updated with Directive 2021/1883/EC.
+The EU Blue Card is granted for the benefit of highly qualified third-country nationals — typically with an academic education.
 This permit is to counteract a skills shortage existing in Europe.
+The German lawmaker has really gone out of its way to make this grand country more attractive for highly skilled employees – more than other countries.

 What do I get from this new permit?
 Surely, I will have to deal with a lot more red tape than already.
 I hate red tape!